In the guide

 [*Poultry means: domestic fowls, turkeys, geese, ducks, guinea-fowls, quails, pigeons, pheasants, partridge and ratites (if reared or kept in captivity for breeding, the production of meat or eggs for consumption, or for restocking supplies of game).]

-All cleansing and disinfection shall be carried out so as to reduce the transmission of disease so far as is reasonably practicable.
+All cleansing and disinfection of vehicles must be carried out so as to reduce the transmission of disease so far as is reasonably practicable.

 ... using appropriate means and then cleaning with water, steam or (when appropriate) chemicals, until free of dirt.
 Wheels, mudguards and wheel arches must receive particular attention.